Cumulocity-IoT/cumulocity-barchart-widget-plugin/README.md

 ------------------------------

 This widget is provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the Cumulocity product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While Cumulocity GmbH welcomes contributions, we cannot guarantee to include every contribution in the master project.

 ------------------------------

-For more information you can Ask a Question in the [TECHcommunity Forums](http://tech.forums.softwareag.com/techjforum/forums/list.page?product=cumulocity).
+For more information you can ask a question in the [Tech community Forums](https://techcommunity.cumulocity.com).

-You can find additional information in the [Software AG TECHcommunity](http://techcommunity.softwareag.com/home/-/product/name/cumulocity).